Raphoulfifou/SteamPunk-DP/docs/STEAMPUNK.md

 To get the main book, enter `/function steampunk:help/get_book`.
 With it, you can acces all the functionnalities tha are in this datapack

-To display interactive settings in chat, enter `/function steampunk:help/settings_click` or click on _Paramètres_ in the main book
+To display interactive settings in chat, enter `/function steampunk:help/settings_click` or click on **_Paramètres_** in the main book

 ***

-For the shop system, you must be in creative in order to place the signs
+For the shop system, you must be in creative in order to place the signs (not intended by me, just the way MC works)